 The more traditional coloring for sapphires is a dark blue tone, but they also come in a variety of other options like green, peach, white, yellow, and pink.
 This gorgeous alternative is the third hardest mineral on the Mohs scale (also measuring a 9).
 If the gem is correctly fashioned, white sapphires can look as good as a diamond while also offering a bigger stone for your money.

 Although not quite as hard as other options (measuring in at 7 on the Mohs scale), Amethysts can make a remarkable ring.
-With color ranging from dark purple to lavender, amethysts pair wonderfully with silver, white gold, or rose gold.
+With colour ranging from dark purple to lavender, amethysts pair wonderfully with silver, white gold, or rose gold.

 Aquamarines measure a 7.5 to 8 on the Mohs scale.
 Due to this, it can chip and show surface scratches if not cared for correctly.
 However, while this semi-precious gemstone is an exceedingly popular choice due to its unusual light aqua hue, it is very costly.
-That is because, unlike other gems, aquamarines are usually all natural and not synthetic.
+That is because, unlike other gems, aquamarines are usually all-natural and not synthetic.

 This particular gemstone comes in a wide range of colors, but, in most cases, purchasers buy it in a deep reddish-pink color.
 Garnets are often paired with pearls but will look great with many different colored stones.
 Although not as hard as its counterpart the ruby (garnets measure between a 6.5 and 7.5 on the Mohs scale), it is a far less expensive and gorgeous option.